 Currently, the project team is designing Phase One of the project, which includes the Junction Hollow & 4 Mile Run segments of the project.
 In this area, the 3 Rivers Heritage Trail will be rebuilt and enhanced to complement the 4 Mile Run Stormwater Improvements.
 The project team is working closely with PWSA to ensure the design of the Mobility Corridor and 3 Rivers Heritage Trail will be flexible and responsive to the stormwater design needs.
-As that work progresses, the project team will conduct field surveys and geotechnical investigations throughout the project area.
-Phase Two, the Sylvan Avenue Segment of the project will supplement the 3 Rivers Heritage Trail that runs parallel along the riverfront and provide additional bike and pedestrian connectivity from 4 Mile Run to Hazelwood.
+The design team has begun Final Design work on Phase Two, the Sylvan Avenue Segment of the project.
+This portion of the project will supplement the 3 Rivers Heritage Trail that runs parallel along the riverfront and provide additional bike and pedestrian connectivity from 4 Mile Run to Hazelwood.

-View the most recent design plans presented at the November 2019 public meeting.
+View the most recent design plans presented at the October 2020 public outreach events.

 2017/2018 Study Phase Bike/Pedestrian Recommendations